 Education & Training Required

 Education requirements vary with the occupational specialty and State licensure and certification requirements.
-A master's degree usually is required to be licensed or certified as a counselor.
+A master's degree in school counseling is required to be licensed or certified as a counselor.
 Counselor education programs in colleges and universities often are found in departments of education, psychology, or human services.
 Fields of study may include college student affairs, elementary or secondary school counseling, education, gerontological counseling, marriage and family therapy, substance abuse or addictions counseling, rehabilitation counseling, agency or community counseling, clinical mental health counseling, career counseling, and related fields.
 Courses frequently are grouped into core areas, including human growth and development, social and cultural diversity, relationships, group work, career development, counseling techniques, assessment, research and program evaluation, and professional ethics and identity.
 In an accredited master's degree program, 48 to 60 semester hours of graduate study, including a period of supervised clinical experience in counseling, typically are required.

 Some employers provide training for newly hired counselors.
 Others may offer time off or tuition assistance to complete a graduate degree.
 Often, counselors must participate in graduate studies, workshops, and personal studies to maintain their certificates and licenses.